 The open, fairly flat, topography of the Plan Area and the distribution of woodland, shelter belts, hedgerows, the structures associated with HMP Ranby, and modern agricultural buildings, means that views east from Ranby and the higher western edge across the parish and from the surroundings of Babworth church in the east are not particularly extensive.
-The most important views have therefore been identified (policy ENV6) and landscape sensitivity in the Plan Area can be effectively mapped to help define areas suitable and unsuitable for medium- and large-scale renewables infrastructure.
+Landscape sensitivity in the Plan Area can be effectively mapped to help define areas suitable and unsuitable for medium- and large-scale renewables infrastructure.
 The location and scale of the existing solar arrays (c.78 ha) on previously arable farmland in the middle of the Plan Area has become an accepted part of the local landscape.